c60 + intergalactic- a conversation with Ken (scientist)

 Like they had this one, they think it came off a flange of a saucer, and it was layers of monoisotopic magnesium and bismuth.

-One's diamagnetic, one's mag uh paramagnetic.
+One's diamagnetic, one's paramagnetic.

-But the thing was all the metals were monoisotopic.
+But the thing was, all the metals were monoisotopic.

-We don't really have that technology.
+We don't, we don't really have that technology.

 We can we have to go with what's available in nature, like beryllium, sodium, maybe gold, because we just don't have the skill.

-And each, when you do take a metal and you break it down into its monoatomic forms or monoisotopic forms, they have unique properties.
+And each when you do take a metal and you break it down into its monoatomic forms or monoisotopic forms, they have unique properties, they're very close to each other, but they also have new unique properties.

 And maybe quantum communication is one of these things.